The HyperTexts

 Translator's note: It seems incomprehensible that the Nazis murdered completely innocent women and children, and that the German people stood by and did nothing to stop them.
 But what if I told you that today the governments of Israel and the United States have colluded to do something very similar, so that millions of Palestinian children have been born in chains, and tens of thousands of them have died without ever drawing a free breath?
 What if I told you that the President of the United States, his cabinet, the State Department and the Joint Chiefs of Staff all know exactly what is happening, and yet none of them will do anything to help these destitute children, because to admit the truth would cost American politicians campaign contributions and votes?
 How would it make you feel to know that Americans have been funding and supporting this new Holocaust, to the tune of hundreds of billions of dollars, over the past fifty years?
 If you are an American citizen, doesn't this make you complicit, to some degree, in what is happening to these poor children, who have never done anything to harm you, me, or anyone else?
 If this concerns you, as I hope it does, I have put together an index of articles about this new Holocaust, the Nakba ("Catastrophe") of the children of Gaza and Occupied Palestine.
 In this index you can read what great humanitarians and Nobel Prize laureates like Gandhi, Albert Einstein, Dr. Martin Luther King Jr., Jimmy Carter, Nelson Mandela and Desmond Tutu have said about human rights and the Nakba.
 I don't believe the United States should do anything to deny completely innocent women and children equal human rights, freedom and dignity.
 Do you?
 I hope you will choose to follow in the footsteps of Janusz Korczak and join me and millions of other people in trying to help the children of the Nakba become free, just as American children are free.
 And I believe there is something we can do to help.
 To learn more, please click here: Peace in the Middle East.

 Wladyslaw Szlengel was born in 1914, in Warsaw.
 His father, an artist-painter, supported his family by painting movie posters.
-Wladyslaw, while still in school, wrote poems and short stories.
+While still in school, young Wladyslaw wrote poems and short stories.
 A number of them were published in various small magazines.
 Later, his works continued to appear, mainly in Warsaw publications.
-He also was a songwriter and produced texts for cabarets.
-He also wrote satiric poems for the press and stage.
+He was also a songwriter who produced texts for cabarets and he wrote satirical poems for the press and stage.

 These poems were written between the first